Araq/lazy_rest/README.rst

 If you are a Nimrod programmer read the `Nimrod usage guide
 <docs/nimrod_usage.rst>`_ which includes installation steps.

+Information on how errors are handled is available in the separate `Lazy reST error handling <docs/error_handling.rst>`_ document.

 All documentation should be available online at http://gradha.github.io/lazy_rest/.